 Why is it important to use non-toxic dry shampoo?

-Did you know the average woman uses 12 products a day, which can equate to over 100 different chemicals daily?
+Did you know the average woman uses 12 products a day, which can equate to over 100 different chemicals put on her body daily?
 From moisturizer to hairspray and bath gel to mascara, we cover our skin and lather our hair with products that contain ingredients we can’t pronounce, much less understand what they are, how they work, and what effect they could potentially have on us.

-—>talc, silicones (siloxane, octamethylcyclotetrasiloxane), alcohol, cetrimonium chloride (lethal of orally ingested), phenoxyethanol, liquid petroleum gas, butane, propane, and isobutane.
+talc, silicones (siloxane, octamethylcyclotetrasiloxane), alcohol, cetrimonium chloride (lethal if orally ingested), phenoxyethanol, liquid petroleum gas, butane, propane, and isobutane

-Using a non-toxic dry shampoo product is a game changer for last minute mornings.
+Using a non-toxic dry shampoo product is a game changer for mornings you’re feeling tired or running late.
 Personally I use dry shampoo to cut oiliness.
 My hair is fine and thin, and I have to wash it at least every other day.
-If I make it to the third day I am pushing it and dry shampoo is the only way I’ll get it through.
+If I make it to the third day, I am pushing it and dry shampoo is the only way I’ll get it through.

 Are there non-toxic dry shampoo options?

 There are!
 I have seen several brands at Whole Foods and the natural foods co-ops.
 Even Target is carrying more and more brands that consciously creating of their products.
 Acure, Inner Sense (foaming option), Lulu Organics, and Beauty by Dry Earth are all brands you can find on Amazon.